cap-js/docs/guides/databases.md

 ### Auto-Wired Configuration

 The afore-mentioned packages use `cds-plugin` techniques to automatically configure the primary database with `cds.env`.
-For example, if you added SQLite and HANA, this will effectively result in this auto-wired configuration:
+For example, if you added SQLite and SAP HANA, this will effectively result in this auto-wired configuration:

 <!-- REVISIT: hdbtable is now default, should we mention it anyway? -->
 ```json